daenney/daenney.github.io/_posts/2019-04-09-emulating-philips-hue-bridge.md

 simply create a room for each bulb and assign the bulb to it.
 Because we gave our groups names that match the hard coded list of rooms Hue supports we can infer the `class` of the room.
-By setting the group named "Kitchen" to the "Kitchen" `class`, case sensitive and capitalised I kid you not, we get a nice icon in the app, a cooking pot.
+By setting the group named "Kitchen" to the `Kitchen` `class`, case sensitive and capitalised I kid you not, we get a nice icon in the app, a cooking pot.

 The insistence of having every light assigned to a room is a bit